 If members of our team are unavailable, we can advise you on working with trusted freelancers and help you arrange a shoot.

 We focus primarily on producing videos for princeton.edu and the University's main social media accounts, telling stories about Princeton's faculty and students' academic and co-curricular activities.
 Members of our team are available to consult on departments' video strategy, equipment and projects.
-As time allows, we also produce videos for campus departments on a cost-recovery basis.
+As time allows, we also produce videos for campus departments.

 We also publish videos made by students and departments on princeton.edu; if you would like to submit a video, please review our submission guidelines.